Stenomicridae

 Stenomicridae is a family of flies belonging to the order Diptera.
 Flies in this family are yellow in color and easily mistake for Cecidomyiidae.
 The family is found in Europe.

+Small (approx. 1.5 – 2 mm), slender flies.
+In appearance, they may resemble reed flies (Anthomyzidae) or Periscelididae.
+The head is like that of Periscelididae, except that they have three, not two, bristles along the inner orbits of the compound eyes, and they have a distinct cheek brush (vibrissa).